Free & Open Source for Android

 Pick your blocked apps

 Choose any installed app.
-A safety list permanently excludes your dialer, launcher, settings, and camera so you can never brick your phone.
+A safety list permanently excludes your dialer, messaging app, camera, launcher, and settings so you can never brick your phone.

 -